nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation/nuxeo-retention-installation-strict.md

 ### Amazon S3

-In compliance mode, Nuxeo Platform with Nuxeo Retention Management addon requires the usage of 2 AWS S3 buckets:
+In strict mode, Nuxeo Platform with Nuxeo Retention Management addon requires the usage of 2 Amazon S3 buckets:

 - A standard S3 bucket as for any other standard Nuxeo instance: this bucket is used to store the standard documents.
 You can refer to [Amazon S3 Online Storage]({{page version='' space='nxdoc' page='amazon-s3-online-storage'}}) documentation to configure this bucket.

 - A S3 bucket dedicated to the records that is configured with Object Lock in [Compliance mode](#s3-configuration-requirements): this bucket is used to store the records only.
-Compared to the standard bucket, the Garbage Collector must be disabled as there is a [specific deletion process]({{page page='nuxeo-retention-technical-overview'}}#record-deletion-flow) when using strict mode.

 #### {{> anchor 's3-configuration-requirements'}} Amazon S3 Configuration Requirements